jacomyal/sigma.js/plugins/sigma.plugins.designer/README.md

 ## Changelog

+**0.3**
+* The array `node.colors` is created when node attributes with an array of values are mapped to colors.
+In this case, `node.color` is unchanged.

 **0.2**
  * Add `.appliedStyles()` to list the styles currently applied to nodes or edges.
  * Add the `bins` setting to size.